Kaspien: Acquiring etailz, Inc.

 In October 2016, Trans World acquired etailz, Inc, a third-party online retailer, for $76 million.

 etailz was founded in 2008 by Josh Neblett, Sarah Wollnick (now Sarah Neblett), and Tom Simpson as GreenCupboards and had operated as a niche retailer of eco-friendly products.
 The company rebranded to etailz in 2013 after acquiring Ecomom.

 In January 2019, etailz laid off 20 percent of its workforce after Trans World reported a $14 million loss in the third quarter of 2018. etailz's founder and CEO left the company shortly thereafter in March 2019.
 In September 2019, etailz hired a new CEO, Kunal Chopra.

 In January 2020, Trans World sold its FYE segment for $10 million to Sunrise Records and Entertainment Ltd., severing its ties to physical retail stores and leaving etailz as its only remaining subsidiary.

 In March 2020, Trans World reconstituted its board of directors and its CEO stepped down.
 New members joined the board to reinforce the company's focus on ecommerce, including etailz founder Tom Simpson.

-Rebranding to Kaspien Holdings
+Sale and rebranding to Kaspien Holdings

-On September 3, 2020, Trans World Entertainment rebranded to Kaspien Holdings.
+On September 3, 2020, Trans World Entertainment rebranded to Kaspien Holdings (the name "Trans World Entertainment" was sold to Sunrise Records).
 Its remaining subsidiary, etailz, also changed their name to Kaspien, merging the two companies and solidifying the focus on ecommerce.

+Closure

+In December 2023, Kaspien announced it would wind down operations and permanently shut down on May 1, 2024.